 Quick Answer: Fiddle Leaf Fig Care Basics

-Here’s what fiddle leaf figs need to thrive: bright indirect light (6-8 hours daily near a south or east-facing window), water only when the top 2-3 inches of soil are dry, well-draining soil, 50-65% humidity, and monthly fertilizing during spring and summer.
-The #1 rule?
-It’s better to underwater than overwater—root rot from overwatering is the leading cause of fiddle leaf fig death.
+Here’s what fiddle leaf figs need to thrive: bright indirect light (6–8 hours daily near a south- or east-facing window), water only when the top 2–3 inches of soil are dry, well-draining soil, 50–65% humidity, and monthly fertilizing through spring and summer.
+The single most important rule is that it’s safer to underwater than to overwater — root rot from soggy soil kills more fiddle leaf figs than anything else.

 | Care Factor | Ideal Conditions |